0verseas/runtime-builder/README.md

 ```
 */5 * * * * root rsync --archive --delete --delete-delay --delay-updates /mnt/VD_SSD /data/
 ```

+### ufw (Uncomplicated Firewall)
+0. Ubuntu has built-in ufw.
+You can use `sudo ufw status` to check status and rule of ufw.
+1. To make sure your connection after enabling ufw, **`sudo ufw allow ssh`** is necessary.
+2. `sudo ufw allow 80`, `sudo ufw allow 443` and any rule you need.
+3. If setting is ready, you can type in `sudo ufw enable`.

 ## Example Config Files
 all examples are in config-examples folder